HNinou/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-PhD student in statistical physics applied to neuroscience at ENS Paris.
-Control of maturating biological neural networks
+I am a PhD student in statistical physics applied to neuroscience at ENS Paris.
+My work focuses on the control of maturating biological neural networks

 {style="text-align: justify;"}